-TD Ameritrade cuts email use by 30% after Slack rollout
+How this broker business cut email use by 30% after Slack rollout

 Adopting a new way of doing things in the office can be challenging, and some employees require more support in moving away from familiar tools like email.
 TD Ameritrade has been proactive in supporting those users.

 “We have seen a lot of folks really dive right in, and others have needed more hands-on support,” said Obermeyer.

 “The biggest challenge is helping people through the mind-shift that this really is a way of working differently.
 Once we can illustrate that for people and help them see how their needs can be met in a better way, the light bulb goes on.”

 There are a variety of measures to support staffers in the move to Slack.
 This includes offering tips and tricks on how to use the app, as well as an “ambassador” program to encourage adoption.
 The company also created a Slack bot, dubbed the “on behalf bot.”